OmaymaS/datafest_tidyverse_workshop/data-raw/README_data_creation.md

 To use the same script `raw_data_transform`:

   - go to the home directory of the project (you can get it using `here::here()`)
-  - run the following commands
+  - run the following commands from the command line

       + `Rscript ./data-raw/raw_data_transform.R "data-raw/Export Country_1995-2018_eng.xlsx" "data/ge_exports.csv"`